JustinGuese/website-hugo-aigenticvibes/content/english/product/PsychDiary.md

   title: "PsychDiary: Your AI-Powered Mental Health Companion"
   content: "A revolutionary mental health diary application that combines the proven benefits of gratitude journaling with cutting-edge AI technology.
 Unlike traditional diary apps, PsychDiary automatically analyzes your entries to identify what makes you happy and what challenges you face, providing personalized insights that help you understand your emotional patterns and improve your well-being."
   note: "Coming Soon: 24/7 AI psychologist companion"
+  microcopy: "Unsubscribe anytime.
+We only email you about PsychDiary pilots and important product updates."
   image:
     src: "/images/banner.jpg"
     alt: "PsychDiary - AI-Powered Mental Health Companion"